-The response time is quite fast, so only a short trail can be seen following fast-moving objects.
+The response time is good, so only a short trail can be seen following fast-moving objects.
 This is similar to the UH7700 from 2016.

 The TV uses PWM at 120Hz to dim the backlight.
 This results in duplications following fast-moving objects, visible in the motion blur box.
 The backlight oscilloscope was taken in HDR mode, as the TV doesn't utilize its full brightness in SDR.
 100% backlight in SDR looks like this.